Professional Master of Education (Post Primary Education)

 Make an Application

-If you are interested in appling please check back for updates and ensure that you consult the Frequently Asked Questions (FAQ's) in advance of contacting DCU.
-Please ensure you familiarise yourself with the Teaching Council Registration Requirements http://www.teachingcouncil.ie/en/.
-You may also wish to consult with Teaching Council Registration Requirements.
-You may also wish to consult with the current list of Department of Education (DES) approved schools.
+If you are interested in appling please check any updates and ensure that you consult the Frequently Asked Questions (FAQ's) in advance of contacting DCU.

-Applicants MUST complete and return the following four supplementary forms with your PAC number directly to Postgraduate Applications Centre, 1 Courthouse Square, Galway within 14 days of making your application online:
+Applicants MUST complete and upload the following Four Forms to your pac application within 14 days of making your application online:

-Applicants must also consult the Teaching Council's Curricular Subject Requirements for the subject(s) they wish to teach and complete the relevant Teaching Council's Subject Declaration Form which should be returned with the above forms with your PAC number directly to Postgraduate Applications Centre, 1 Courthouse Square, Galway within 14 days of making your application.
+Applicants must also consult the Teaching Council's Curricular Subject Requirements for the subject(s) they wish to teach and complete the relevant Teaching Council's Subject Declaration Form which should be uploaded with the above forms with your PAC number directly your pac application within 14 days of making your application.

 Please note that canvassing of any kind will disqualify an applicant.
 Furthermore, we do not discuss any aspect of an application with third parties.
 All offers of a place on the PME programmes will be made through the email address you provide with your online application.
 It is your responsibility to monitor your PAC account for a change in status.
 Those who are placed on waiting lists should be particularly mindful of this and all applicants who are offered a place on the programme should ensure that they confirm acceptance by the due date otherwise the place will be offered to the next applicant on the waiting list.